zetapush-demo/my-buzz-night/TUTORIAL.md

 }
 ```

 - Create event if it doesn't already exist by generating new eventID.
-With this eventID, create group to users and stack to store data.
-Bottom of the stack will represent the details of the event.
+With this eventID, create group to users and a stack to store data.
+Stack's tail will represent the details of the event.

 ```js
 async createEvent(event: MyEvent): Promise<string> {